rishabh318/django-blog/README.rst

 =====
-Polls
+Blogs
 =====

-Polls is a simple Django app to conduct Web-based polls.
-For each question, visitors can choose between a fixed number of answers.

-Detailed documentation is in the "docs" directory.
+Blogs is a simple Django app to conduct Web-based Blogs.
+The Blog module allows authorized users to maintain a blog.
+Blogs are a series of posts that are time stamped and are typically viewed by date.
+Blog entries can be made depending on which roles have access to add blog.

 Quick start
 -----------